perpil/sso-coldstart-benchmark-cdk/README.md

 | 578.52       | omitted  | on         | 307.3438          |
 | 288          | included | on         | 341.46            |

-These are the packages that it removes when you turn off SSO:
+These are the packages that it removes when you omit SSO:

 ```
 @aws-sdk/token-providers